AutoCrib-Inc/SampleApiConsumers/CONTRIBUTING.md

 ### Ask a question ⁉️

-Using our_package and got stuck?
+Using SampleApiConsumers and got stuck?
 Browse the [documentation][website] to see if you can find a solution.
 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 ### Propose an idea 💡

-Have an idea for a new our_package feature?
+Have an idea for a new SampleApiConsumers feature?
 Take a look at the [documentation][website] and [issue list][issues] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue on GitHub][new_issue].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.